This post may contain affiliate links. Read our disclosure page for full details.

-Kudos to you for seeking out resources to improve your marriage or your long-term relationship!
+Looking for some books and resources that will help you create a better marriage or improve your relationship?
+Kudos to you for seeking out the best relationship advice for couples!
 That is fantastic and it says a lot about what you’re willing to do for this most-important partnership.
 We’re confident you’ll find something beneficial here.

 While we haven’t read every single book on marriage and relationships on this list, we’ve read quite a few (and we aim to complete the rest in time).
 For those we haven’t read, we’re featuring authors we trust, books that have been recommended by friends and trusted sources, and those that are highly rated time and again.